DJ48/CRM_APP/README.md

 			}
         }
         ```
-    * Get All Tickets Api :- The user will pass access token as header and this api will display all the tickets raised by the authenticated user.
+    * Fetch All Tickets Api :- The user will pass access token as header and this api will display all the tickets raised by the authenticated user.
 User can also filter the tickets based on the status.

         ```
         URL:- http://127.0.0.1:8081/crm/api/v1/tickets  or (with filter) http://127.0.0.1:8081/crm/api/v1/tickets?status=OPEN